mschreie/hpe_oneview_ansible_handsonlabs/exercises/50_venvsetup.md

 - Connect to your tower host via ssh.
 - Login as user `root`.
-- cd to virtual environment base directory and create a new virtual python environment
+- cd to virtual environment base directory and create a new virtual python environment.
 ```
 # cd /var/lib/awx/venv/
 # python3 -m venv hpe_venv --system-site-packages